CurrencyCloud/currencycloud-ruby/README.md

 [![Gem Version](https://badge.fury.io/rb/currency_cloud.svg)](http://badge.fury.io/rb/currency_cloud) [![Build Status](https://travis-ci.org/CurrencyCloud/currencycloud-ruby.png?branch=master)](https://travis-ci.org/CurrencyCloud/currencycloud-ruby)

-# Currency Cloud
+# Currencycloud

-This is the official Ruby SDK for v2 of Currency Cloud's API.
+This is the official Ruby SDK for v2 of Currencycloud's API.
 Additional documentation for each API endpoint can be found at [connect.currencycloud.com][connect].
 If you have any queries or you require support, please contact our sales team at sales@currencycloud.com.

 ## Installation